fauu/Kamite/README.md

 ### Clipboard paste

-Text can be pasted from clipboard by pressing `Ctrl+c` in Kamite’s browser tab.
+Text can be pasted from clipboard by pressing <kbd>Ctrl</kbd> + <kbd>V</kbd> in Kamite’s browser tab.
 This can be, for example, combined with “clipboard inserter” browser extensions.

 ### Custom source / alternative method text extraction